perminder-klair/thoth-mcp/README.md

 The server is published in the [official MCP Registry](https://registry.modelcontextprotocol.io/) as `io.github.zeiq-co/thoth-mcp`.

 Browse and install via the registry web interface, or configure directly in your MCP client (see [MCP Client Configuration](#mcp-client-configuration) below).

+### Via Smithery (Zero-Setup Deployment)

+The easiest way to get started is through [Smithery](https://smithery.ai/), which provides:

+- **One-click installation** - No local dependencies or configuration needed
+- **Automatic updates** - Always get the latest version
+- **Secure hosting** - Your API keys are safely managed
+- **Interactive playground** - Test tools before using them

+Install from Smithery:

+1. Visit the [Thoth MCP Server on Smithery](https://smithery.ai/server/@usethoth/mcp-server) (coming soon)
+2. Click "Install"
+3. Enter your Thoth API key when prompted
+4. Start using immediately in Claude Desktop or other MCP clients

 ### Global Installation (via npx)